muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -m &lt;0-100&gt;
-Some scraping modules are based on a file name or title based search.
+Some scraping modules are based on a filename or title based search.
 This option sets the minimum percentage any returned results need to match with in order for it to be accepted.
 For instance, the game `Wonderboy in Monsterland` might return the title `Wonder Boy in Monster Land` which is clearly a match.
 But it's not a 100% match.
 So it needs to be set relatively high, while still ignoring bad matches.
 By default it is set to 65 which has been tested to be a good middle-ground.
 Consider setting this in [`config.ini`](CONFIGINI.md#minmatch65) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes -s thegamesdb -m 50